The Luberon Walking Week

 Other Activities and Non-Walking Travel Companions

 We’re happy for you to bring a non-walking travel companion who will share your room.
-Charley will organize a special program of activities for these group members, designed based on their previous experience in the Luberon.
-If you decide not to walk one day, you can participate with Charley’s group, and non-walkers are always welcome to join in for a walk.
+We will organize a special program of activities for these group members, designed based on their previous experience in the Luberon.
+If you decide not to walk one day, you can participate with this group, and non-walkers are always welcome to join in for a walk.
 Some days the walkers and non-walkers will meet up for lunch or another activity together, and we’ll always gather as a group for breakfast and dinner.